ansible/ansible/docs/docsite/rst/community/index.rst

 * I'd like to know what I'm agreeing to when I contribute to Ansible.
 Does Ansible have a :ref:`contributor_license_agreement`?
 * I'd like to contribute but I'm not sure how.
 Are there :ref:`easy ways to contribute <how_can_i_help>`?
 * I want to talk to other Ansible users.
 How do I find an `Ansible Meetup near me <https://www.meetup.com/topics/ansible/>`_?
 * I have a question.
-Which :ref:`Ansible email lists, IRC channels <communication>` will help me find answers?
+Which :ref:`Ansible email lists and IRC channels <communication>` will help me find answers?
 * I want to learn more about Ansible.
 What can I do?

   * `Read books <https://www.ansible.com/resources/ebooks>`_.